Boundaries of universality of thermal collisions for atom-atom scattering: Results

-where $\kappa_\mathrm{Q}$ are the collision rate coefficients listed in Table~\ref{tab:q_sc_dev} and $\kappa_\mathrm{Q^\prime}$ are the rate coefficients from the quantum scattering calculations parametrized by the interaction potential with the well depth $D_e$ and the equilibrium distance $R_e$ sampled from ranges $R_e \in [0.8 \times R_{e,0},1.2 \times R_{e,0}]$ and $D_e \in [0.8 \times D_{e,0},1.2 \times D_{e,0}]$ centred at the fits of the corresponding {\it ab initio} potentials.
+We note that the range of the interaction potentials considered to generate $f_{\kappa}(D_e, R_e)$ is much wider than the typical errors of quantum chemistry calculations~\cite{klosElasticGlancingangleRate2023,medvedevInitioInteratomicPotentials2018,blankNgPotentialEnergy2012}.
+The range was deliberately exaggerated to examine the response of the thermal rate coefficients to variations in short-range interactions for both universal and non-universal collision systems.
+To provide a more realistic illustration for the uncertainty of the collision rate coefficients due to possible errors of the {\it ab initio} calculations of the interaction potentials, we calculate the relative error { where $\kappa_\mathrm{Q}$ are the collision rate coefficients listed in Table~\ref{tab:q_sc_dev} and $\kappa^\prime_\mathrm{Q}$} are the rate coefficients from the quantum scattering calculations parametrized by the interaction potential with the well depth $D_e$ and the equilibrium distance $R_e$ sampled from ranges $R_e \in [0.8 \times R_{e,0},1.2 \times R_{e,0}]$ and $D_e \in [0.8 \times D_{e,0},1.2 \times D_{e,0}]$ centred at the fits of the corresponding {\it ab initio} potentials.
 Here, $R_{e,0}$ and $D_{e,0}$ are the well depth and the equilibrium distance characteristic of the individual collision system, obtained from the MLR fits (\ref{eq:mlr}) of the corresponding {\it ab initio} potentials.
 The values of $R_{e,0}$ and $D_{e,0}$, and consequently the ranges of $R_e$ and $D_e$, are thus different for the different collision systems.
 The distribution of the relative errors as a function of $R_e$ and $D_e$ is shown in Figure~\ref{fig:de_re_rate}.
 With the 20\% variation for the short-range part of the interaction potential, the thermal rate coefficients for Rb-Xe change by less than 1\%, while the same variation of the potentials leads to relative errors in the collision rate coefficients for Li-He reaching 81\%.
-Figure~\ref{fig:de_re_rate} also illustrates that the collision rate coefficients are more sensitive to variations of the equilibrium distance than of the well depth.
+Figure~\ref{fig:de_re_rate} also illustrates that the collision rate coefficients are more sensitive to variations in the equilibrium distance than in the well depth.

 To obtain more detailed information, we next examine the energy dependences of the cross sections for all collision systems involving Rb considered in this work.
 We fix the equilibrium distance and well depth parameters to the values for the MLR fit (\ref{eq:mlr}) of the corresponding {\it ab initio} potentials.
 In addition, for Rb -- Xe, we consider several interaction potentials with the well depth parameter in the range $D_e \in [1, 206]~\mathrm{cm}^{-1}$.
 While $D_{e,0}$ for Rb -- Xe is 102.6~cm$^{-1}$, we aim to include an example of Rb -- Xe scattering with an artificial interaction potential resembling the interaction strength of Li and He.